xpqz/dyalog-docs/language-reference-guide/docs/primitive-operators/scan.md

 In its initial implementation, Dyalog evaluated `+\` and `×\` in left-to-right (non-ISO standard) order because `+` and `×` are commutative and left-to-right evaluation was faster.

 The imprecise way in which large and non-integral values can be stored means that there are some cases in which evaluation order affects the result.
-For example:
+For example (note the rightmost element of the result):
 ```apl
       +\ 1E100 ¯1E100 1
 1E100 0 1